wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Wes likes to use the filter above because it tricks babel into thinking you are supporting the latest and greatest and then it won't actually transpile it.

-Now when you look at the page the error should be gone, but you may see other errors which is fine.
+Now when you look at the page the error should be gone (you may see other errors which is fine).

 ![](@attachment/Clipboard_2020-05-23-09-48-29.png) 13:24